green-coding-solutions/documentation/content/en/docs/prologue/philosophy-methodology.md

 Therefore, the Green Metrics Tool is primarily designed to
 measure containerized applications and software.

+### Granularity / Per process energy data

+As stated in the paragraph before we selected as the container to be the lowest level of granularity.

+Although other tools like Scaphandre (See also below) can give you a number on a per-process energy value this value is highly instable and a self decided splitting factor is choosen.

+Containers have the splitting factor alredy chosen by the kernel through the cgroup attribution mechanism.

+We have a dicussion on if an implementation is useful here if you want to contribute and maybe have an implementation of this functionality in the GMT in a future version: https://github.com/green-coding-solutions/green-metrics-tool/discussions/562

 ## Architecture & Technology

 We rely on the container specification that is most dominantly implemented by [Docker](https://www.docker.com/)